beayfergm/matarrubia/Udacity_P2/README.md

 INSERT 0 1
 INSERT 0 1
 INSERT 0 1
-INSERT 0 1
 ```

-6.2.- (Optional, after 6.1) To doublecheck that everything just worked, execute the next command (still inside the psql terminal session).
+6.2.- (**Optional, after 6.1**) To doublecheck that everything just worked, execute the next command (still inside the psql terminal session).
 You should expect the following output:
 ```
 tournament=> SELECT * FROM players;
  id |      name